COTE-Allan/ML-LH/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 6.1 =
+* New: Added the ability to filter "Reels" posts in feeds.
+When customizing a feed and using the moderation settings you can now choose to show or hide Instagram "Reels" posts.
+* New: Add a header image and bio text for personal sources.
+Go to the settings page and click on the gear icon to add this to an existing source.
+* New: Added support for Instagram "Reels" oEmbeds.
+Use WordPress' embed block to create rich oEmbed links in blog posts and pages.
+* Tweak: Vue.js code is now loaded from a local file shipped with the plugin rather than an external CDN for use with the customizer in the admin area.

 = 6.0.8 =
 * Tweak: Added a workaround to retrieve missing images if none were returned by Instagram for a post.
 * Fix: Custom colors assigned to the Follow button would not apply when using a custom color palette.